Please note that "Enroll Now" from the top of this page is for application to the college, not to this program.

 The goal of the Surgical Technology Program at Holmes College is to prepare competent entry-level surgical technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
 Further, the Surgical Technology Department will provide students with the opportunity to develop skills and knowledge necessary to gain employment as a surgical technologist and become a contributing member of the healthcare team.

-Graduates of the 12-month program will be awarded the Certificate of Surgical Technology.
+Graduates of the 12-month program will be awarded a Technical Certificate of Surgical Technology.
 The Associate of Applied Science Degree in Surgical Technology will be awarded the successful graduate of the 24-month program.
-Qualified graduates may apply to the National Board of Surgical Technology and Surgical Assisting (NBSTSA), formerly the LCCST, to take the Surgical Technologist Certifying Examination to become a Certified Surgical Technologist.
+Qualified graduates may apply to the National Board of Surgical Technology and Surgical Assisting (NBSTSA), to take the Surgical Technologist Certifying Examination to become a Certified Surgical Technologist.